simgriffi/git-workshop-notes/Notes.md

 ## Fetching/Pulling

-1. Git fetch commands do not merge
+1. Git fetch commands do not merge (i.e., they retrieve commits from
+   remote repository but do not merge them into local branches)

         $ git fetch
+        $ git merge origin/master

 2. Git pull commands merge by default